Screen time and digital technology use for babies and toddlers

 - Turn the TV off when you’ve finished watching a program.

-- Balance your screen time with activities like being outdoors, reading and doing physical activity.
+- Balance your screen time with activities like outdoor activities, physical activities and reading.

 - Give your child your full attention and avoid checking your phone when you’re playing together or feeding your child.